awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 1. <a name="step_create_image"></a>Select the WorkSpace and choose **Actions**, **Create Image**\.

-1. A message displays, prompting you to restart your WorkSpace before continuing\.
-Restarting your WorkSpace updates your Amazon WorkSpaces software to the latest version\.
+1. A message displays, prompting you to reboot \(restart\) your WorkSpace before continuing\.
+Rebooting your WorkSpace updates your Amazon WorkSpaces software to the latest version\.

-   Restart your WorkSpace by closing the message and following the steps in [Restart a WorkSpace](reboot-workspaces.md)\.
-When you're done, repeat [Step 4](#step_create_image) of this procedure, but this time choose **Next** when the restart message appears\.
+   Reboot your WorkSpace by closing the message and following the steps in [Reboot a WorkSpace](reboot-workspaces.md)\.
+When you're done, repeat [Step 4](#step_create_image) of this procedure, but this time choose **Next** when the reboot message appears\.
 To create an image, the status of the WorkSpace must be **Available** and its modification state must be **None**\.

 1. Enter an image name and a description that will help you identify the image, and then choose **Create Image**\.
 While the image is being created, the status of the WorkSpace is **Suspended** and the WorkSpace is unavailable\.